 Beginning in 2009 in three prototype communities, the Divisions of Family Practice initiative has expanded to include 35 divisions representing more than 230 communities, including a division that targets physicians in remote and rural areas of the province.

-The Divisions of Family Practice initiative is funded by the General Practice Service Committee (GPSC), one of four joint committees that represent a partnership of the provincial government and Doctors of BC.
+The Divisions of Family Practice initiative is funded by the General Practice Service Committee (FPSC), one of four joint committees that represent a partnership of the provincial government and Doctors of BC.

 Divisions are community-based non-profit groups that bring family doctors together and provide the infrastructure to support them in addressing common needs and health care priorities in their regions.

 Through their local division, physicians have been able to: